 Our desire is to create a platform for a broad range of sociopolitical themes to be discussed, with an open submission policy to ensure our content is relevant and current.
-This has lead us to the intersection of the mind, mental health, philosophy and politics.
-We publish poems, articles and self reflective writing, often the work is very personal, something that is integral to Psyche.
+This has led us to the intersection of the mind, mental health, philosophy, and politics.
+We publish poems, articles, and self-reflective writing, often the work is very personal, something that is integral to Psyche.

 Psyche was founded by Lucy Grainge and Juliette Fitzgerald Duffy in their final year of Communication Design at The Glasgow School of Art.

 Why do we talk about mental health?